-- 1. Physicians must ensure that patient safety is always considered during medical decision-making. - 2.
-Individuals and processes are rarely solely responsible for producing errors.
+- 1. Physicians must ensure that patient safety is always considered during their medical decision-making. - 2.
+Individuals and processes are rarely solely responsible for errors.
 Rather, separate elements combine and together produce a high-risk situation.
 Therefore, there should be a non-punitive culture for confidential reporting healthcare errors that focuses on preventing and correcting systems failures and not on individual or organization culpability. - 3.
-A realistic understanding of the risks inherent in modern medicine requires that physicians must go beyond the professional boundaries of health care and cooperate with all relevant parties, including patients, to adopt a proactive systems approach to patient safety. - 4.
-To create such a systems approach, physicians must continuously absorb a wide range of advanced scientific knowledge and continuously strive to improve medical practice. - 5.
-All information that concerns a patient's safety must be shared with all relevant parties, including the patient.
-However, patient confidentiality must be strictly protected
+A realistic understanding of the risks inherent in modern medicine requires physicians to cooperate with all relevant parties, including patients, to adopt a proactive systems approach to patient safety. - 4.
+To create such an approach, physicians must continuously absorb a wide range of advanced scientific knowledge and continuously strive to improve medical practice. - 5.
+All information that concerns a patient's safety must be shared with the patient and all relevant parties.
+However, patient confidentiality must be strictly protected. - 6.
+When medical error or a patient safety incident occurs, investigations should always begin by fully reviewing the wider environment that the physician operates within to identify systemic factors and pressures that may have contributed to the error. - 7.
+Where medical error is found to have been caused fully or partly by systemic factors, any judgement by the regulator(s) should also hold the healthcare providing organisation to account. - 8.
+Regulators of healthcare providing organisations must promote and ensure positive, just, and learning workplace cultures, where physicians and patients feel supported and empowered to learn when adverse events occur.